 This report provides an outline of the key broadband providers in the New Zealand market as well as overall broadband statistics and estimates of market forecasts.

-Broadband penetration grows 11% year-on-year; Auckland preps for free WiFi service; government proposes higher UCLL charges; Google trials high-altitude balloon-based WiFi; cable, Orcon sold by Kordia; ADSL, WiFi, UFB, fibre services uptake increasing; almost half of broadband connections now above 10Mb/s; 50GB data plans adopted by half of all broadband subscribers; fibre broadband connections grew 141% in the year to June 2013; regulator’s market data for 2012; Vodafone increases VDSL speeds; FttP, FttN, cloud-based hosting services; unbundled exchanges; Statistics New Zealand data to June 2013; operator data to June 2013; market developments to November 2013.
+Optus signs deal to provide satellite broadband services; Orcon put up for sale again; rapid rise in mobile broadband revenue; broadband penetration grows 11% year-on-year; Auckland preps for free WiFi service; government proposes higher UCLL charges; Google trials high-altitude balloon-based WiFi; cable, Orcon sold by Kordia; ADSL, WiFi, UFB, fibre services uptake increasing; almost half of broadband connections now above 10Mb/s; 50GB data plans adopted by half of all broadband subscribers; fibre broadband connections grew 141% in the year to June 2013; regulator’s market data for 2012; Vodafone increases VDSL speeds; FttP, FttN, cloud-based hosting services; unbundled exchanges; Statistics New Zealand data to June 2013; operator data to June 2013; market developments to April 2014.

 Companies covered in this report include:

 CallPlus, CityLink, Vector, TelstraClear, Telecom NZ, Fyx, NOW, Airnet, Vodafone, WorldxChange Communications, Orcon, Maxnet, Vocus.